BIBB SOLICITOR

 Since taking office, Rebecca has worked diligently and innovatively to improve the office and better impact her community.
 She is recognized locally as well as statewide for her involvement and dedication to her profession and volunteer work.

 In 2018, Rebecca was named the Georgia Association of Solicitors-General's Solicitor-General of the Year.
 That year, she was also elected by her peers to be one of three SGs serving on the Prosecuting Attorneys Council.
+Rebecca is a past-president of the GASG and was recently elected as Treasurer of the Association.

 Rebecca spends time in Atlanta representing prosecutors to the Legislature as well as providing input on Victim Services issues on the statewide level.
 Rebecca works closely with the Prosecuting Attorney's Council as well as the Georgia Association of Solicitors-General concerning all misdemeanor legislation including Stalking and Domestic Violence, Traffic Law and DUI.

-Working in collaboration with the State Court Judges, Probation, her victim-witness team, and a grant writer, Rebecca has been integral in launching a Domestic Violence Court in the State Court of Bibb County.
+Working in collaboration with the State Court Judges, Probation, her victim-witness team, and a grant writer, Rebecca was integral in launching a Domestic Violence Court in the State Court of Bibb County.
 The first grant provided funding for a dedicated Victim-Witness Assistant for domestic violence victims after the defendant's conviction.
-The second grant is a three-year grant from BJA implementing the Swift Certain and Fair method of probation to participants in the Domestic Violence Court.
+The second grant was a three-year grant from BJA implementing the Swift Certain and Fair method of probation to participants in the Domestic Violence Court.
 The program goal is to reduce recidivism by addressing the underlying causes of domestic violence the grant money will help remove many financial barriers to defendants successfully completing probation.

 Historical Information